-Our first and fourth quarters have historically been, and are generally expected to continue to be, adversely affected by weather patterns in some of our markets, causing reduced construction activity.
-Our fourth quarter 2012 financial results do not reflect the typical seasonality of our business due to improving housing demand, commodity lumber inflation and, to a lesser extent, favorable weather conditions in our markets.
+Our first and fourth quarters have historically been, and are generally expected to continue to be, adversely affected by weather causing reduced construction activity during these quarters.
 In addition, quarterly results historically have reflected, and are expected to continue to reflect, fluctuations from period to period arising from the following:

-- The volatility of lumber prices; - The cyclical nature of the homebuilding industry; - General economic conditions in the markets in which we compete; - The pricing policies of our competitors; - The production schedules of our customers; and - The effects of weather.
+- The volatility of lumber prices; - The cyclical nature of the homebuilding industry;

+- General economic conditions in the markets in which we compete; - The pricing policies of our competitors; - The production schedules of our customers; and - The effects of weather.

 The composition and level of working capital typically change during periods of increasing sales as we carry more inventory and receivables.
 Working capital levels typically increase in the second and third quarters of the year due to higher sales during the peak residential construction season.
-These increases have in the past resulted in negative operating cash flows during this peak season, which historically have been financed through available cash.
-Collection of receivables and reduction in inventory levels following the peak building and construction season have in the past helped to partially offset this negative cash flow.
-We have also in the past utilized our borrowing availability under credit facilities to cover working capital needs.
-However, we have no revolving credit facility at this time.
+These increases have in the past resulted in negative operating cash flows during this peak season, which historically have been financed thro ugh available cash and our borrowing availability under credit facilities.
+Collection of receivables and reduction in inventory levels following the peak building and construction season have in the past positively impacted cash flow.